The Young Philosopher Course

 Students of all abilities will benefit from engaging with the issues raised.
 They will be encouraged to be free and independent thinkers and to develop their natural critical thinking skills in keeping with the real meaning of education: to draw out, rather than to fill up the mind.
 There is growing evidence that such a programme results in a higher IQ.
 More than this pupils enjoy thinking through and discussing these issues.
 I have taught it and it works.

-What do teachers have to say about this resource?
+What do teachers say about this resource?
 (5223)

-What do teachers have to say about this resource?
+What do teachers say about this resource?
 (4880)